robmasocco/mrl/Tic_Tac_Toe/ideas.md

     1. The type of the board: -1 not valid, 1 terminal, 0 otherwise.
     2. If it's terminal the winner or the next player to play.
     3. The associated state.
 For each board, search if a its rotation matches with a previous one, otherwise define a new state.
-- Use **afterstates**: a tranisiton from a state s to a new state s' depens on the moves of the Agent and of the Opponent.
+- Use **afterstates**: a transition from a state s to a new state s' depends on the moves of the Agent and of the Opponent.

 ### 2. Actions
 - An action is where to palce a mark on the borad.